citusdata/citus_docs/admin_guide/transitioning_from_postgresql_to_citus.rst

 To move your data from a PostgreSQL table to a distributed table, you can copy out the data into a csv file and then use the \copy command to load it into a distributed table.
-Alternately, you could copy out data from the local table and directly pipe it to a copy into the distributed table.
+Alternatively, you could copy out data from the local table and directly pipe it to a copy into the distributed table.
 For example:
 ::
     psql -c "COPY local_table TO STDOUT" | psql -c "COPY distributed_table FROM STDIN"